daniacca/bitchest-server/README.md

 It supports plain-text TCP connections and a minimal set of commands for managing string values.
 The project is modular, testable, and easy to extend.

 **Features:**
-- ✅ Full RESP protocol compliance
-- ✅ Proper null response handling (`$-1\r\n`)
 - ✅ Built-in CLI client
+- ✅ SET and GET strings data type
 - ✅ Expiration support with TTL
-- ✅ Conditional operations (NX/XX)
-- ✅ Comprehensive test coverage
-- ✅ Configurable server settings
+- ✅ Configurable server settings (host and port)

 ---